 TARGETjobs runs its own event for first-year female students considering a career in banking, which includes networking opportunities and the chance to hear from inspirational women in the banking sector.
 Find out more about First year Banking insights and pre-register for the next event.

 Nomura: Women’s Immersion Programme

 Nomura runs an annual two-week paid internship for high-achieving first- and second-year female students.
-The Women’s Immersion Programme takes place in April and sees students placed in one of the following business divisions: investment banking, global markets or corporate infrastructure.
+The Women’s Immersion Programme sees students placed in one of the following business divisions: investment banking, global markets or corporate infrastructure.

-The Women’s Immersion Programme is open to female undergraduates in their first year of a three-year degree course, or second year of a four-year degree course.
-To apply for a 2019 programme, candidates should be graduating in 2021.
+The programme is open to female undergraduates in their first year of a three-year degree course, or second year of a four-year degree course.
+To apply for a 2020 programme, candidates should be graduating in 2022.
 Fluency in English is essential.

 To find out more about Nomura, visit its TARGETjobs employer profile.